Douglas Haig, 1st Earl Haig: Mons to the Marne

 On 25 August the French commander Joseph Joffre ordered his forces to retreat to the Marne, which compelled the BEF to further withdraw.
 Haig was irritated by the high-handed behaviour of the French, seizing roads which they had promised for British use and refusing to promise to cover the British right flank.
 He complained privately of French unreliability and lack of fighting competence, a complaint which he would keep up for the next four years.
-He wrote to his wife that he wished the British were operating independently from Antwerp, a proposal which he had rejected as "reckless", when Sir John French had made it at the War Council on 4 August.
+He wrote to his wife that he wished the British were operating independently from Antwerp, a proposal which he had rejected as "reckless" when Sir John French had made it at the War Council on 4 August.

-The retreat caused Sir John French to question the competence of his Allies resulting in further indecision and led to his decision to withdraw the BEF south of the Seine.
+The retreat caused Sir John French to question the competence of his Allies and led to his decision to withdraw the BEF south of the Seine.
 On 1 September, Lord Kitchener intervened by visiting French and ordering him to re-enter the battle and coordinate with Joffre's forces.
 The battle to defend Paris began on 5 September and became known as the first Battle of the Marne.
 Haig had wanted to rest his corps but was happy to resume the offensive when ordered.
-He drove on his subordinates, including Ivor Maxse, when he thought them lacking in "fighting spirit".
+He drove on his subordinates when he thought them lacking in "fighting spirit".
 Although Sir John French praised Haig's leadership of his corps, Haig was privately contemptuous of French's overconfidence prior to Mons and excessive caution thereafter.